nowtechnologies/cpp-logger/README.md

 2. Create an object of the desired `Nowtech::LogOsInterface` subclass.
 This instance should not be destructed.
 3. Create the Log instance using the above two objects.
 This instance should not be destructed.
 4. Register the required topics using `Log::registerTopic` to let only a subset of logs be printed.
-These variables of type `nowtech::LogTopicInstance` are defined in various parts of the whole application, even in libraries.
+These variables of type `nowtech::TopicInstance` are defined in various parts of the whole application, even in libraries.
 For example, if you have there `system`, `connection` and `watchdog` defined, and you only register `connection` and `watchdog`, all the calls starting with `Log::send(nowtech::SomeLogTopicNameSpace::system` will be